They Drive by Night: Plot

 Ed gives Joe a tip on a load which results in the brothers earning enough money to finally pay off Farnsworth.
 On the return trip, Paul falls asleep at the wheel, causing an accident which costs him his right arm and wrecks the truck.
+Joe feels guilty on account of how his brother had wanted to take a break, but Joe had convinced him to keep going in order to finish the job.

 When Ed hires Joe as a driver, Lana persuades her husband to make him the traffic manager instead; she starts dropping by the office frequently.
 Joe continues to spurn her advances.
 One night, when Lana drives a drunk, unconscious Ed home from a party, she murders him on impulse by leaving him in the garage with the car motor still idling.
 When the police investigate, it appears to be an accident.
 She later gives Joe a half-interest as a partner in the business in a subsequent attempt to attract him.

 Paul has been bitter over his inability to land a proper job in order to support his wife and plan a family.
 He returns to work as a dispatcher for Joe.
 Joe does a fine job managing the business, but when Lana learns he plans to marry Cassie, she becomes so enraged she reveals to him that she killed Ed so that she could have him.
 She then goes to the police, accusing Joe of forcing her to help commit murder.
 Joe is tried based on no evidence except Lana's accusation.
 During the trial, a guilt-ridden Lana breaks down on the witness stand, laughing hysterically and claiming the electric garage doors made her do it.
 After Lana is determined to be insane, the case is dismissed.

 Joe considers going back to the road, but Cassie, Paul - who happily announces that Pearl and he are having a baby - and the boys manage to convince him otherwise.
 He thus returns to the trucking business that he had dreamed of owning, with his brother as traffic manager and Cassie as his bride-to-be.